 In my experience, the middle stage of writing is the hardest part.
 The excitement of starting–all that endless potential–is winding to an end.
 A draft seems hopeless, an array of puzzle pieces that don’t fit together.
 Through the Lab, and through the remarkable work and insight of my peers and mentors, I was able to navigate the uncertain middle of my process–and be reminded that storytelling isn’t always a clear path, even with the most accomplished writer.

-If you’d like to apply to be a part of the 2019 Film Independent Screenwriting Lab, don’t panic.
+If you’d like to apply to be a part of the 2021 Film Independent Screenwriting Lab, guess what?
 There’s still time!
-The final Member deadline is November 5.
-To learn more, click here and to become a Member, click here.
+The General Deadline is September 1, and the Extended Deadline for Members is September 15.